ke2ek/Algorithm/practice/Algorithmic-Problem-Solving-Strategies/29_Graph-BFS/README.md

 	- In practice, the overall time complexity is proportional to the number of vertices that BFS visits.
 	- The most direct influence on the number of vertices that BFS visits is the shortest path, _d_, from the start vertex to the target vertex.
 	- Another factor is branching factor, _b_, which indicates how many times vertices increase each time the length of the path longs once.
-	- In this case, the number of vertexes increase 4 times theoretically because there are at most 4 neighbors.
+	- In this case, the number of vertices increase 4 times theoretically because there are at most 4 neighbors.
 	- Therefore, this solution is so much slow because its time complexity is O(b^d).

 	``` c++